-The \$461,985 increase in administrative costs for the three months ended June 30, 2022, compared to the same period in 2021, is mainly attributable to: a \$144,048 increase in remuneration due to a higher number of employees in the corporate office in Canada; an increase of \$461,236 in share-based compensation due to partial vesting of a share option grant in December 2021; a \$93,014 increase in travel due to the easing of COVID-19 restrictions; an increase of \$28,628 in insurance due to the higher cost for directors' and officers' insurance; and an \$11,969 increase in depreciation due to a new office lease asset in Canada and lease asset resulting from the lease of two buildings at the project site which will host the demonstration plant.
-The overall increase in administrative costs was partially offset by a \$75,029 decrease in investor relations expenses due to fewer campaigns and promotional activities; a \$54,629 decrease in office, general and administrative expenses due to the office move in 2021; a decrease of \$16,974 in product sales and marketing due to lower activities and a resulting decrease in fees; and a \$106,141 of foreign exchange gain arising from revaluation of the liabilities for the royalty buy back and land deposits.
+The \$832,738 increase in administrative costs for the three months ended September 30, 2022, compared to the same period in 2021 is mainly attributable to: a \$135,491 increase in remuneration due to a higher number of employees in the corporate office in Canada; an increase of \$495,665 in share-based compensation due to partial vesting of a share option grant in December 2021; a \$115,751 increase in legal and professional expenses related to costs for the project financial advisor; a \$70,798 increase in travel and a \$31,141 increase in conferences due to the easing of COVID-19 restrictions; and an increase of \$39,846 in insurance due to the higher cost for directors' and officers' insurance.
+The increase of \$23,819 in depreciation is due to a new office lease asset in Canada and a lease asset resulting from the lease of two buildings at the Project site which will host the demonstration plant.
+Additionally, there was an increase of \$11,608 in investor relations expenses due to a higher number of promotional activities.
+The overall increase in administrative costs was partially offset by a decrease of \$35,624 in filing and compliance fees as a result of the private placement in the fourth quarter of fiscal 2021; and a \$31,961 decrease in office, general and administrative costs due to the Company's office move in 2021.
+Additionally, there was an \$28,234 in foreign exchange loss arising from revaluation of the liabilities for the royalty buy back, EPCS Option and land deposits; and a \$50,630 increase in interest earned on the Company's bank deposits.